strimzi/kafka-quotas-plugin/README.md

 To build the plugin:

 ```
-./gradlew jar
+mvn package
 ```

-Copy the resulting jar in `build/libs/kafka-static-quota-plugin-0.1.jar` into the Kafka classpath.
+Copy the resulting jar in `target/kafka-quotas-plugin.jar` into the Kafka classpath.

 Alternatively, you can publish to your local maven repository with:

 ```
-./gradlew publishMavenJavaPublicationToMavenLocal
+mvn install
 ```

 ## Configuring